 How to start a 4-H horse judging team

 Starting a horse judging team can be intimidating, but it doesn’t need to be.
+This is the place to start.
 With a few helpful tips and resources, developing a strong team can be done.
 Through participation on a judging team, youth learn vital skills that will serve them well throughout their lives.
 Communication, motivation and confidence are all developed along with the equine knowledge gained through horse judging.
-Additionally, participating on a judging team can help a youth see the horse show through the judge’s eyes, helping them to become a more knowledgeable, more understanding and overall more successful exhibitor.
+Additionally, participating on a judging team can help youth see the horse show through the judge’s eyes, helping them to become a more knowledgeable, understanding and overall successful exhibitor.

 In general, there are two basic things each participant will need to learn:

 - How to judge classes of four horses.

 The first of those two can involve a great deal of variety.
 There are halter (conformation) classes and performance (riding/driving) classes.
 One of the first steps towards becoming comfortable in judging classes is to get very familiar with the class specifications for the group, association or breed of horse you will be judging.
 These class specifications include detailed descriptions of what a judge should be looking for and how to score accordingly.
 There are a variety of classes to focus on, so if you are preparing for a contest, see if the contest rules have a list of potential classes that will be included in the contest.